 On this webpage you will find useful information regarding Dutch rental law and links to organizations that can answer your questions and help you in legal disputes.

-Huurteam Tilburg provides FREE services to tenants, including all (international) students, of the Municipality of Tilburg.
+Huurteam Tilburg provides FREE services to tenants, including all (international) students, of the Municipality of Tilburg by providing you with professional advice and answer all your questions.

-You can contact Huurteam Tilburg for the following questions and much more.
-Huurteam Tilburg supports you for FREE and gives you professional advice and answers to your questions.
 Do you want to know more?
-Check out www.huurteamtilburg.nl or fill out the contact form so that they can get in touch with you quickly.
+Check out the website and fill out the contact form so that they can get in touch with you quickly.

 - Is the room/studio I want to rent real or a scam?

 - Can you check my rental contract for me?

 - Are there illegal things in my rental contract or anything I should be worried about?